 - 32 colors were allowed on screen, out of 64 total.

 - Video is obtainable through an RF modulator, composite cables, or SCART/JP-21 cables, and can be modded for S-Video support.
 The Master System II only supports RF and composite, but can be modded for RGB and S-Video.
-What makes the Master System unique is that its AV outlet is a standard RGB port rather than a proprietary design, meaning that it's possible to plug in any old SCART cable rather than having to buy specially designed ones; this trait would be carried over to the Sega Genesis.
+What makes the Master System unique is that its AV outlet is a standard RGB port rather than a proprietary design, meaning that it's possible to plug in any old SCART cable rather than having to buy specially designed ones; this trait would be carried over to the Mega Drive/Genesis.

 - The system's basic sound functionality included three square wave channels, a noise generator and a DPCM channel.
 This was the only area in which the Master System's hardware was noticeably inferior to that of the NES, lacking a triangle channel and any of the nifty hardware effects that the NES could apply to music and sound effects, although it was still way ahead of what the Atari 7800 had to offer.